anish2197/Voting-dApp/README.md

 Optional but highly recommended to easily read and write Solidity code, which may not be highlighted properly on some editors.

-You can install ["Ethereum Package"](https://packagecontrol.io/packages/Ethereum) that provides accurate syntax highlighting for Solidity.
+You can install ["Ethereum Package"](https://packagecontrol.io/packages/Ethereum) that provides syntax highlighting for Solidity.
 <br>

 ---